Blog / Software

-Typical OTTO 3D Printing Applications
+Typical OTTO 3D Printing Applications in Manufacturing

 Advanced software, materials, and technology are what set OTTO apart.
 Developed for over a decade by manufacturers for manufacturers, OTTO transforms 3D printing into a straightforward process.
-For example, a typical CNC machining shop can now offer this technology with minimal effort and no startup cost.
+For example, a typical CNC machining shop can now offer 3D printing technology with minimal effort and no startup cost.
 At the same time, they are able to benefit from new customers and a new stream of revenue.

-Typical applications for OTTO 3D printing include:
+Typical 3D printing applications for OTTO solutions include:

 Powerful Features and Functions for 3D Printing